AURA

 • queryRaycast(...) supports retained-scene filters such as firstOnly, visibleOnly, requireRenderBinding, layerMask, includeNodeIds, and excludeNodeIds

-• raycast(...) is the submitted draw-mesh lane; it returns mesh hits and optional triangle hits, but not retained scene3d node identity
+• raycast(...) is the submitted draw-mesh lane; it returns mesh hits, optional triangle hits, and the authored queryTag, but not retained scene3d node identity

 • use physics3d.queryRaycast(...) instead when the query must follow physics bodies and physics-world filters rather than retained scene/render identity